Compassionate Communities

 Advance Care Planning Workshops

-All sessions are 4:30 – 6 p.m.
-To register call 613 548-7810.
+Sessions at the Seniors Centre, 56 Francis Street, 4:30 – 6 p.m.
+To register call 613 548 -7810.

 Community Connector Training